cybex-gmbh/laravel-multifactor/README.md

 ### Customizing Routes (Optional)

 The package provides default routes for multi-factor authentication.
-You can customize the `path` in the `config/multi-factor.php` file under the `features.feature.routePath` key:
+You can customize the `path` in the `config/multi-factor.php` file under the `features.{feature}.routePath` key:

 ```php
 'features' => [